-Amarnath Yatra: Rajnath Singh to convene meeting on security arrangements
+Rajnath Singh reviews security arrangements for Amarnath yatra

-Union Home Minister Rajnath Singh is likely to convene a meeting on security arrangements for the upcoming Amarnath Yatra that commences from June 28, reports ANI.
+Union Home Minister Rajnath Singh on Thursday reviewed security arrangements for the forthcoming Amarnath Yatra here on Thursday.

+More than three lakh pilgrims visit the Amarnath Shrine every year and the administration is taking all steps to provide facilities for them.

+Other facilities like drinking water, toilets, clean halls for stay, inquiry counters, transport, communication, and banking have been set up at the Yatri Niwas in Jammu.

-Singh reviewed the security arrangements for the Amaranth Yatra during his two-day visit to Jammu and Kashmir recently.
+Singh had reviewed the security arrangements for the Amaranth Yatra during his two-day visit to Jammu and Kashmir recently.
 He was told that a multi-tier security will be in place to ensure no untoward incident takes place.

 The annual pilgrimage to the shrine dedicated to Lord Shiva in Amarnath begins on June 28.The shrine attracts lakhs of pilgrims each year.
 A total of 2.6 lakh pilgrims offered prayers at the shrine last year.